PicoCreator/smol-dev-js/spec/core/getSrcDirPath.js.md

 ### Description

-Returns the path to the `src` directory.
+Returns the absolute path to the `src` directory.

 ### Parameters